Gleaming Without Us

 2008

-various sizes | machined cast acrylic sheet, ultra chrome print | 2008
+various sizes | machined cast acrylic sheet, ultra-chrome print | 2008

-I wonder if its possible to crystalize a rainbow?
+I wonder if it’s possible to crystalize a rainbow.

-Although I begin each piece as a unique cut-out knife-drawing on paper, the finished work is, again, a product of a multistep process.
-Once the cut-out drawing is created, it goes through many transformations: first it is photographed, then digitized, bit-mapped, digitally manipulated, vectored, splined, and then routed from the composite material.
-Each step adds a unique, synthetic, signature to the result.
-Every interpolation creates a new generation: lines get tweaked; corners get softened; shapes get lost; and errors crop up.
-After several generations, the resulting object is a transmutation from the original object—something hand-cut and organic morphs into something machine-rendered and synthetic.
-This transformation may also be further analogous to possible biological retrogress when we consider the current precarious state of the world’s global climate conditions.
+Although I begin each piece as a unique cutout knife-drawing on paper, the finished work is a product of a multistep process: photographed, digitized, bit-mapped, digitally manipulated, vectored, splined, then routed from the composite material.
+Each step adds a unique, synthetic signature.
+Every interpolation creates a new generation — lines get tweaked, corners softened, shapes lost, errors cropping up.
+After several generations, the object is a transmutation from the original — something hand-cut and organic morphing into something machine-rendered and synthetic.
+Most of this work has been placed in the Microsoft Collection.